agama-project/agama/doc/locale_api.md

 "LocalRTC" means "is the local time zone used for the real time clock", so it's !hwclock_in_UTC

-#### Design
+#### Design of Elementary Layer (lower)

-we will use
+Just use the systemd API, don't add any API of our own.
+We will use
-.ListTimezones
+- .ListTimezones
-.SetLocalRTC
+- .SetLocalRTC
-.SetTimezone
+- .SetTimezone
-.LocalRTC
+- .LocalRTC
-.Timezone
+- .Timezone

+#### Design of Proposal Layer (uppper)

+None needed?